 - Advantage: The pages in memory for a particular process and the page fault ratio is affected by the paging behavior of only that process.

-- Disadvantage: A low priority process may hinder a high priority process by not making available to the high priority process its frames.
+- Disadvantage: A low priority process may hinder a high priority process by not making its frames available to the high priority process.

 - Global replacement: When a process needs a page which is not in the memory, it can bring in the new page and allocate it a frame from the set of all frames, even if that frame is currently allocated to some other process; that is, one process can take a frame from another.